 - How much are my monthly non-fixed expenses?

-Next, you may need to change your mindset - you need to want to make the commitment to finally pay down (or pay off) that debt.
-This may be a long process for you, if you have a lot of debt or have never made a budget, but one thing is for sure: if you keep your eye on the prize, you can and will achieve a debt-free life.
+Next, you may need to change your mindset.
+You need to want to make the commitment to finally pay down (or pay off) that debt.
+This may be a long process for you if you have too much debt or have never made a budget.
+However, if you keep your eye on the prize, you can and will achieve a debt-free life.

 Next, you begin at the beginning…we’ve devised a 7-step checklist to help you take control of your finances.
 Some of these steps can be done together, especially if you’re motivated to get ahead financially.
 You may already be further along in these steps – that’s great!
 You can jump ahead or revisit any of these steps whenever your finances need a tune-up.
 This checklist is merely a guide to help you on your debt-free journey.